 Before having total knee replacement surgery, you will have a pre-op appointment a few days/weeks before your operation where the surgeon will review your x-rays and talk you through what is going to happen.
 This is a good opportunity to ask any questions you may have.

-It is well worth doing these exercises before the surgery as the stronger and more flexible your knee is before surgery, the quicker you will recover.
+It is well worth doing these exercises for a few weeks before your total knee replacement surgery as the stronger and more flexible your knee is before surgery, the quicker you will recover afterwards.
 Visit the knee replacement exercise section for suitable exercises.

-Total Knee Surgery takes about 2 hours.
+Total knee replacement surgery takes about 2 hours.

 After your total knee replacement surgery, you will return to your ward and the nurses will ensure you are getting adequate pain relief.

-People are normally discharged from hospital after 3-5 days (occasionally longer) depending on how they are doing.
-Before you can go home, you will need to be able to:
+People are normally discharged from hospital after 3-5 days following total knee replacement surgery (occasionally longer) depending on how they are doing.
+Before you can go home, you should be able to:

 If you want to know more about knee replacement surgery, visit the sections below: